rrothenb/schrute/docs/schrute-phase1-architecture.md

 4. DECLARATION - Someone stating a decision or status change
 5. ASSERTION - Someone stating a fact or observation

+Query types (questions directed at the assistant about past communications):
+- Questions about commitments: "What did Bob commit to?"
+- Questions about requests: "Who asked for X?"
+- Questions about deadlines: "When is X due?"
+- Questions about status: "What's overdue?"
+"What's unanswered?"
+- Questions about relationships: "Who's waiting on Bob?"
+- Temporal queries: "Show me requests from last week"
+- Summary queries: "Summarize this week's decisions"

 For each speech act, extract:
 - Type
 - Actor (who is performing the speech act)